-We're a team of makers, thinkers, explorers and theatre singers.
-We approach work and play with curiosity and experimentation, using what we learn to create meaningful learning that connects with people, just like you.
+A team of makers, thinkers, explorers and theatre singers.
+We approach work and play with curiosity and experimentation, using what we learn to create meaningful learning that connects.

 Looking for Mrs Farquhar at lunch time?
 Look for the long snaking line of students at the skipping rope.
 Jump in, jump out and off they go, happy and excited.
 Some still have to "Learn It".
 Others have reached the "Prove it" stage.
 Many will remain, comforted to be in a safe inclusive group.